Skip to main content

 What sick pay is the employee entitled to under Dutch employment law?

 Under Dutch employment law, an employee is entitled to sick pay for the first two years of illness which prevents them from working.
 This sick pay must be, at a minimum, 70% of the employee’s current wages.
 However, if this 70% falls below the statutory minimum wage, then the sick pay entitlement will rise until this requirement is met.
-If an employee falls sick due to complications in their pregnancy, he (or she) will be entitled to 100% of his (or her) salary whilst on sick leave.
+If an employee falls sick due to complications in their pregnancy, they will be entitled to 100% of their salary whilst on sick leave.

 The sick wage an employee receives can be subject to deductions in light of any employee benefits currently being received by the employee in question.

-It is possible that the employment agreement or a collective labours agreement contains further rights and details for sick pay, providing the statutory minimum is met.
+The employment agreement or a collective labour agreement (in Dutch: collectieve arbeidsovereenkomst or cao) may contain further rights and details for sick pay, providing the statutory minimum is met.
 Thus, it is common for employers in the Netherlands to pay more to their employees than the statutory minimum.
 An employment agreement may provide for waiting days during an employee’s absence from work.
 The waiting days are the first two days the employee is off work for sickness, and in this period, there is no obligation to pay wages.
 However, this must have been agreed upon between the parties in writing through the employment agreement to be legally valid.

-If the employee is still suffering an illness after these two years, the sick pay entitlement will cease.
+If the employee is still suffering an illness after these two years, the sick pay entitlement will cease and employment termination may follow.
 However, if the UWV holds the view that the employer has not acted per their obligations or providing sufficient assistance to the employee during their sickness period, then an extension to these two years may be imposed (in Dutch this is called: loonsanctie).

 Employment attorney in the Netherlands